Merkoba/Effer/README.md

 Settings can be imported with a TOML config file.

-Key derivation can be set to be 'interactive', 'sensitive', or 'plain'.
+Key derivation can be set to 'interactive', 'sensitive', or 'plain'.
 Which means: fast, more secure, or not encrypted.

 The password and key derivation can be changed.